 The Cantor Center opened in January 1999.
 The center includes the historic Leland Stanford Junior Museum building, the Rodin Sculpture Garden.
 Next door is the Anderson Collection at Stanford University, which houses one of the nation's finest assemblies of modern American art.
 At the Stanford University Medical Center, world-renowned for its research, teaching, and patient care, scientists and physicians are searching for answers to fundamental questions about health and disease.
 Ninety miles down the coast, at Stanford's Hopkins Marine Station on the Monterey Bay, scientists are working to better understand the mechanisms of evolution and ecological systems.

-The University is organized into seven schools: Earth Sciences, Education, Engineering, the Graduate School of Business, Humanities and Sciences, Law, and Medicine.
+The University is organized into seven schools: Earth, Energy and Environmental Sciences, Education, Engineering, the Graduate School of Business, Humanities and Sciences, Law, and Medicine.
 In addition, there are more than 30 interdisciplinary centers, programs, and research laboratories including: the Hoover Institution on War, Revolution and Peace; the Freeman Spogli Institute for International Studies; the Woods Institute for the Environment; the SLAC National Accelerator Laboratory; and the Stanford Program for Bioengineering, Biomedicine, and Biosciences (Bio-X), where faculty from many fields bring different perspectives to bear on issues and problems.
 Stanford's Bing Overseas Studies Program offers undergraduates in all fields remarkable opportunities for study abroad, with campuses in Australia, Barcelona, Beijing, Berlin, Cape Town, Florence, Kyoto, Madrid, Oxford, Paris, and Santiago.